Mar 04, 2014

 Animation Career Review names CIA's Animation and Game Design programs as fifth best in the Midwest, noting our vast classroom/studio space.

-Assistant Professor/Chair of Animation
+Assistant Professor/Co-Chair of Sculpture

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.